MaximHelio/MaximHelio.github.io/index.md

 ---
 ## About

 I’m originally from [Gwangju, South Korea](https://en.wikipedia.org/wiki/Gwangju).
 After majoring in Chemistry, Nanoscience, and Computer Engineering, I worked as a [software developer](./assets/Portfolio.pdf) in Seoul for three years.
-What first led me to the U.S. was to solve the ‘two-body problem’ with the one I love; yet luckily and happily, I have since become deeply engaged in the research, where I've discovered a more certain sense of purpose.
+What first led me to the U.S. was to solve the ‘two-body problem’ with the one I love; yet luckily and happily, I have since become deeply engaged in the research, where I've discovered a more certain sense of social purpose.

 My current research interests lie in advancing predictive simulations of molecules and materials by (i) improving scalable electronic-structure methods (HCI, DFT), (ii) developing hybrid quantum–classical surrogate models for chemistry as the most decent applications of quantum computing, and (iii) building reliable excited-state dynamics workflows with quantified uncertainty.
 Broadly, I am always keen on AI/ML tools including LLMs to accelerate modeling and enhance decision-making within scientific computing.

-My life motto is *Let action speak*.\\
+Outside my main research, I enjoy exploring the fields of aerospace and laser photochemistry.
 In my free time, I enjoy:
 - **Building** — end-to-end projects (e.g. furniture, food, automation tools for my real purposes)
 - **Reading** — (classical) literatures from China and Japan (e.g. 三體, 聊齋志異, 紅樓夢, 羅生門)